Pimine/EasySwiftLayout/README.md

 ---------- | ---- |------------
 anotherView | `UIView` | Another view to set this view width to. inset | `CGFloat` | The value to inset (or shrunk) the width.
-Negative value cause the width to be outset (or expanded). relation | `NSLayoutRelation` | The type of relationship for constraint. priority | `UILayoutPriority` | The priority of the constraint.
+Negative value cause the width to be outset (or expanded). relation | `NSLayoutConstraint.Relation` | The type of relationship for constraint. priority | `UILayoutPriority` | The priority of the constraint.

 ##### Returns